urielbitton/amplify-commerce/README.md

 # amplify-commerce

 V1 Features to add:
-- add ids to order-confirmation page so they can be routed as pages and users can go back to them
 - Change all inputs ProvinceCountries to RegionCountry (enhanced) component
 - make dashboard stats dynamic
 - add newarrivals, about + contact pages